 The sum of global utility would thereby increase if Bill Gates lost a $20-bill and the homeless guy found it.
 This is why diminishing marginal utility has always been such a politically controversial idea.
 Some elites consider the discussion of the concept to be tantamount to class warfare because it gives a clear justification for progressive taxation and safety-net social programs to help the less fortunate.
 Diminishing marginal utility is so controversial that utilitarians still seem shy about discussing its political implications.

-Utilitarians also have worries about redistribution.
+Plus, utilitarians also have additional worries about redistribution.
 They worry about whether taking $20 from Bill Gates would reduce his incentive to work and produce new goods that would benefit the poor.
 They worry about how to redistribute money fairly so that it doesn’t create corruption and inefficient dependency.
 But diminishing marginal utility is a powerful reason to think about the economic classes and where resources would get the most bang for the buck.

 Mmutilitarianism is an abbreviation for “money-metric utilitarianism” that is just like utilitarianism except that it is simpler.
 One of the problems of utilitarianism is that nobody (except God) can really measure how much utility different people are getting, so all we can do is guess about what would maximize utility.
 Mmutilitarianism simplifies things by assuming that utility can be perfectly measured in dollars which everyone can observe.
 That also solves the problem of diminishing marginal utility because a dollar is always a dollar.
 Under mmutilitarianism, it doesn’t matter if Bill Gates or the homeless guy gets the dollar.
 All that matters is that somebody gets it.

 Mmutilitarianism is the byproduct of a torturous intellectual history.
 Utilitarianism was the dominant ethical system until the logical positivist intellectual fad of the 1920s rejected normative (ethical) concerns as metaphysical and unscientific.
 That led economists to try to eliminate ethics from economics and the result illustrates the impossibility of eliminating ethics from human endeavors.
 Instead of eliminating ethics from economics, the positivists unwittingly turned economists into disciples of mmutilitarianism, which filled the ethical vacuum.
-All organizations and communities need some kind of ethical basis to be able to organize around and build common agreements, and mmutilitarianism filled this niche.
+All communities need some kind of ethical basis to be able to organize around and build common agreements, and mmutilitarianism filled this niche in economics.
 It has been encroaching on business schools, legal judgments, and public sentiment ever since.

 The positivists also disliked subjectivity.
 For example, they attacked psychology for trying to study cognition and perception because these are inherently subjective and only measurable from a 1st-person perspective.
 The positivists argued that subjective experience is unscientific because scientific evidence must be verifiable to 3rd parties.
 They attacked the entire concept of utility for being a form of cognition and perception that they considered unobjective like psychology.